rumya0/medicalconference/README.md

 # Why did I choose this project?
 I chose this project for two reasons:
-1. The first step to getting a good solution to a problem start with good data.
-Webscraping gives you the ability and freedom to obtain necessary data required for the problem at hand.
+1. The first step to getting at a good solution to a problem starts with good data.
+Webscraping gives you the flexibility and freedom to obtain necessary data required for the problem at hand.
 Webscraping enables one to create a customized dataset from the vast ocean of information online and I wanted to learn the skills of obtaining good data from relevant sources.
 2. Scrapy is a flexible package for webscraping and I wanted to become better at it.